Skip to Content

 How to make 3d letters in Illustrator Step 5

-Adjust extrude.
-In the drop-down menu, for adjusting the “Position”, choose the “Isometric Left”.
-Then set the “Extrude Depth” to 30pt.
-Underneath it, you will find options for “Surface”.
-Click on the arrow, to open the drop-down menu, then choose “Diffuse Shading”.
-On the round object in the options, with a doth on it, you can adjust the source of the light, by selecting it and dragging around.
-In this window, you can also change the brightness of selected light, by changing the percentage in the box next to “Light Intensity”, sliding it left and right, or just typing the wanted value.
-Adjust the brightness of all surfaces equally, using the slider or typing the value in the percentage box next to “Ambient Light”.
+In the drop-down menu, to adjust the “Position,” choose “Isometric Left.”
+Then, set the “Extrude Depth” to 30pt.
+Underneath it, you will find options for “Surface.”
+Click on the arrow to open the drop-down menu, then choose “Diffuse Shading.”
+On the round object in the options with a doth on it, you can adjust the source of the light by selecting it and dragging it around.
+In this window, you can also change the brightness of the selected light by changing the percentage in the box next to “Light Intensity,” sliding it left and right, or just typing the wanted value.
+Adjust the brightness of all surfaces equally using the slider or typing the value in the percentage box next to “Ambient Light.”
 If you can’t find these options for light adjustments, don’t stress about it, they are hidden, and you are able to make them visible by clicking on the “More Options” button at the bottom of the window.

 How to make 3d letters in Illustrator Step 6